mcous/decoy/docs/why.md

 # Why Use Decoy?

-The Python testing world already has [unittest.mock][] for creating fakes, so why is a library like Decoy even necessary?
+The Python testing world already has [unittest.mock][] for creating mocks, so why is a library like Decoy even necessary?

 The `Mock` class (and friends) provided by the Python standard library are great!
 They are, however:

--   Flexible to the point of sometimes feeling un-opinionated
+-   Sometimes too flexible to provide useful design feedback
 -   Not geared towards mimicking the type annotations of your actual interfaces
 -   Geared towards call-then-assert-called test patterns

-At its core, Decoy uses test fakes that are stripped down, slightly more opinionated versions of `Mock` that are designed to work with type annotations.
+At its core, Decoy uses spies that are stripped down, more opinionated versions of `Mock` that are designed to work with type annotations.

 [unittest.mock]: https://docs.python.org/3/library/unittest.mock.html